1982 Gay Games

 The 1982 Gay Games (Gay Games I) were held in San Francisco, California, United States from August 28 – September 5, 1982.
-They were the very first Gay Games, an event officially conceived by Tom Waddell, an athlete and activist, along with the help of many others.
+They were the first Gay Games, an event officially conceived by Tom Waddell, an athlete and activist, along with the help of many others.
 The event's goal was to promote the acceptance and inclusion of gay, lesbian and transgender athletes in the athletic world and celebrate their abilities and achievements.
 A total of 1,350 competitors from over 170 cities globally participated in the first Gay Games and the 9 day event attracted an estimated 10,000 people.

 Parallel to the Olympics, a torch was carried from New York, at the site of the Stonewall riots, all the way to Kezar Stadium where the opening and closing ceremonies were held.
 Other events took place in different surrounding areas as participants from around the world competed in various events such as swimming, track, and field, basketball, boxing, golf and more.
 The event also featured a performance by Tina Turner during the opening ceremony, and Stephanie Mills during the closing ceremony along with San Francisco Gay Freedom Day Marching Band and Twirling Corps and Meg Christian singing a "Gay Anthem".
 Congressman Philip Burton also spoke at the event during the closing ceremony.

 Events schedule

 Origin

 The idea for the Games first came from Tom Waddell after he watched a gay men's bowling tournament on television.
-He felt that too often the Gay Rights Movement was dominated by stereotypes, and people’s perception of the movement only included young, white men and excluded any other types of people in the LGBT+ community.
+He felt that too often the Gay Rights Movement was dominated by stereotypes, and people's perception of the movement only included young, white men and excluded any other types of people in the LGBT+ community.
 He wanted to emphasized that gay men and women were men and women first before they were gay, and felt that the gay men's bowling tournament was helping to accomplish that by focusing on the talent of the bowlers without erasing and forcing them to hide their sexuality.

 Waddell and his friend Mark Brown then came up with the idea to have a tournament based on the ancient Olympics that showcased many athletic talents and would include anyone despite their age, race, gender, sexual-orientation or ability.
 Joined by another friend named Paul Mart, Waddell and Brown created the Gay Olympic Committee on June 15, 1980, which expanded into the San Francisco Art & Athletics (SFAA) Committee.